alexanderliang/spotifyviewer/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  The product will take a Spotify playlist and create a Youtube video playlist.
+It will make a Youtube search returning the most popular video and play it.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Target consumers will be anyone who likes having a music video play in the background.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Music videos are often overlooked, but they are as also amazing pieces of art.
+They encompass a visual representation and sometimes will offer a new interpretation of the music.
+We are trying to use this application to allow people to easily access available music videos based off curated playlists on Spotify.

 ## Problem ##
   > Describe the problem your product solves.
+  People overlook the artistic value instrinsic to music videos and productions.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Our applicatino provides an easy and quick way to access music videos.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "I see colors, when I hear your voice, grab your wings we're putting gravity on trial."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Enter a Spotify Playlist URL/URI, enjoy.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "It's great to have music videos playing instead of just music while we are cooking!
+Except always hitting the Comcast limit, this app is great!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "I AM L'RRRRR RULER OF THE PLANET OMICRON PERSEI 8, USE SPOTIFYTUBE"